Social Media Best Practices

 When posting, you are more likely to achieve your goals while being constructive and respectful.
 If you feel angry or passionate about a particular subject, it is important to delay posting until you are calm.
 Your reputation and the reputation of Arkansas Tech are best served in this manner.

 Social media sites should be checked at least twice daily.
 The reason for this is to ensure a timely response to questions or concerns a user might have.
-Additionally, the sites should be updated each week with fresh content.
+Tips for responding on social media.
+Additionally, sites should be updated weekly with fresh content.

 Those posting content can be held legally liable for content posted on the site.
 Therefore, avoid posting defamatory, obscene or threatening content.